 LAN routes are not advertised to the neighbor in case of a data center department on a gateway site that uses routing protocols such as BGP or OSPF.
 In such cases, configure source NAT on the gateway site from the CSO UI or configure reverse routes on the routing device.

-Overlapping LAN segments are not supported across a CSO installation.
+Overlapping LAN segments are not supported within a tenant network.